Prepare for FY1 Guide by Specialty

 1. Daily consultant ward rounds

-2. Consultant ward rounds twice a week with registrar led ward rounds remainder of the days
+2. Consultant ward rounds twice a week with registrar-led ward rounds remainder of the days

 3. Consultant ward rounds twice a week with SHO/F1 led ward rounds remainder of the days

 • There is significant MDT input from OT/PT/social services with daily MDT meetings to discuss plans for each patient.
+You may be expected to lead MDT discussions for patients you’ve seen during board rounds.

 • Each week can be very variable: sometimes there may not be a lot to do if most of the patients are there for rehab/waiting for home support.
 Other times it may be very busy with a lot of acutely unwell patients.